 The MultiSubnetFailover connection option should be set to True even if the availability group only spans a single subnet.
 This allows you to preconfigure new clients to support future spanning of subnets without any need for future client connection string changes and also optimizes failover performance for single subnet failovers.
 While the MultiSubnetFailover connection option is not required, it does provide the benefit of a faster subnet failover.
 This is because the client driver will attempt to open up a TCP socket for each IP address in parallel associated with the availability group.
 The client driver will wait for the first IP to respond with success and once it does, will then use it for the connection.

-When connecting to an availability group listener, if the participating instances of SQL Server use SSL certificates in conjunction with session encryption, the connecting client driver will need to support the Subject Alternate Name in the SSL certificate in order to force encryption.
-SQL Server driver support for certificate Subject Alternative Name is planned for ADO.NET (SqlClient), Microsoft JDBC and SQL Native Client (SNAC).
+When connecting to an availability group listener, if the participating instances of SQL Server use TLS/SSL certificates in conjunction with session encryption, the connecting client driver will need to support the Subject Alternate Name in the TLS/SSL certificate in order to force encryption.
+SQL Server driver support for certificate Subject Alternative Name is planned for ADO.NET (SqlClient), Microsoft JDBC, and SQL Native Client (SNAC).

-A Server Principal Name (SPN) must be configured in Active Directory by a domain administrator for each availability group listener name in order to enable Kerberos for the client connection to the availability group listener.
+A domain administrator must configure a Service Principal Name (SPN) in Active Directory for each availability group listener to enable Kerberos for client connections to the listener.
 When registering the SPN, you must use the service account of the server instance that hosts the availability replica.
 For the SPN to work across all replicas, the same service account must be used for all instances in the WSFC cluster that hosts the availability group.

 Use the setspn Windows command line tool to configure the SPN.
 For example to configure an SPN for an availability group named

 AG1listener.Adventure-Works.com hosted on a set of instances of SQL Server all configured to run under the domain account

 setspn -A MSSQLSvc/AG1listener.Adventure-Works.com:1433 corp\svclogin2